-&lt;sup>71 FGT must develop and implement an O&M procedure to review soil movements that could damage the special permit segment on a periodic interval so the lateral stresses will not exceed 100% of SMYS (0.5% strain) on girth welds.
+&lt;sup>79 FGT must develop and implement an O&M procedure to review soil movements that could damage the special permit segment on a periodic interval so the lateral stresses will not exceed 100% of SMYS (0.5% strain) on girth welds.

-- i) FGT must report all mainline blowdowns between the mainline isolating valves for a special permit segment due to pipe replacement which includes the date of blowdown, location (milepost/stationing), and the amount of gas released to comply with Condition 13(m) Minimization of Gas Released to the Environment. - j) Any mergers, acquisitions, transfer of assets, or other events affecting the regulatory responsibility of the company operating the pipeline. - k) A senior executive officer, vice president, or higher executive of FGT must review for correctness, date, and sign the annual report prior to posting it to the Federal Docket (PHMSA-2021-0118) at www.regulations.gov and submitting a copy to the Director, PHMSA Southwest Region, and the Director, PHMSA Engineering and Research Division. - FGT must schedule a review meeting regarding Condition 15 Annual Report with the Director, PHMSA Southwest Region, prior to or within one (1) month of the filing of each year.
+- i) FGT must report the diameter and location of the lateral, if any lateral or crossover piping is not included in Table 4 Valves and Lateral Locations with Isolation Methods or installed between isolation valves for a special permit segment. - j) FGT must report all mainline blowdowns between the mainline isolating valves for a special permit segment due to pipe replacement which includes the date of blowdown, location (milepost/stationing), and the amount of gas released to comply with Condition 13(m) Minimization of Gas Released to the Environment. - k) Any mergers, acquisitions, transfer of assets, or other events affecting the regulatory responsibility of the company operating the pipeline. - A senior executive officer, vice president, or higher executive of FGT must review for correctness, date, and sign the annual report prior to posting it to the FDMS (PHMSA-2023-0022) at www.regulations.gov and submitting a copy to the Director, PHMSA Southwest Region, and the Director, PHMSA Engineering and Research Division. - m) FGT must schedule a review meeting regarding Condition 15 Annual Report with the Director, PHMSA Southwest Region, prior to or within one (1) month of the filing of each year.
 During the annual review meeting, FGT must review the status of implementing the special permit conditions with the Director, PHMSA Southwest Region.